 Pixel Probe

-The pixel probe provides a real-time readout of exact color values under the cursor.
-It is essential for precise color evaluation, verifying exposure levels, and confirming that specific pixel values meet requirements.
+The pixel probe provides a real-time readout of exact color values under the cursor, used for color evaluation, exposure verification, and checking pixel values against delivery specifications.

 Enabling the Pixel Probe